Hyperbolically embedded subgroups and rotating families in groups acting on hyperbolic spaces: Generalizing relative hyperbolicity

 \begin{lem} Suppose that a group $G$ is weakly hyperbolic relative to a collection of subgroups $\Hl $ and a subset $X$.
 Then there exists a bounded reduced relative presentation of $G$ with respect to $\Hl $ and $X$ with linear relative isoperimetric function.

-Conversely, suppose that there exists a bounded relative presentation of $G$ with respect to $\Hl $ and $X$ with linear relative isoperimetric function. $G$ is weakly hyperbolic relative to a collection of subgroups $\Hl $ and a subset $X$. \end{lem}
+Conversely, suppose that there exists a bounded relative presentation of $G$ with respect to $\Hl $ and $X$ with linear relative isoperimetric function.
+Then $G$ is weakly hyperbolic relative to the collection of subgroups $\Hl $ and the subset $X$. \end{lem}

 \begin{proof} Let us call a word $W$ in the alphabet $X\sqcup \mathcal H$ a {\it relator} if $W$ represents the identity in $G$.
 Further we call $W$ {\it atomic} if the following conditions hold: a) for some (hence any) cycle $p$ in $\G $ labeled by $W$, all components of $p$ are isolated and have length $1$ (i.e., consist of a single edge); b) $W$ is not a single letter from $\mathcal H$.
-Let $\mathcal R^\prime $ (respectively, $\mathcal R$) consist of all relators (respectively, atomic relators) that have length at most $16\delta $, where $\delta $ is the hyperbolicity constant of $\G $.